Information Regarding Donations to Charities

 - are small, independent organisations (those which are organisationally and financially independent and NOT a branch of a large parent organisation with a maximum revenue (“income”, “takings”, “receipts” of the organisation) of €312.500 per year and a maximum equity (“own capital”, “assets”, “monetary value” of the organisation) of €1.249.500.)

-- exist (or are based) in a NATO country, a NATO Partnership for Peace (PfP) country, an NCB member country or a country where NATO is currently engaged.
+- exist (or are based) in a NATO Member country, a NATO Partnership for Peace (PfP) country, or a country where NATO is currently engaged.

-- For the international charities: have NOT received funds from the NCB for at least THREE complete calendar years including the project year (for example, an organisation that has benefited from funds raised at the 2019 Bazaar is not eligible to apply again before 2023.
+- For the international charities: have NOT received funds from the NCB for the previous THREE calendar years, i.e., an organisation that benefitted from funds raised at the 2019 Bazaar, and used it for projects in 2020, can next apply in 2023.

-- For the Belgian charities: have NOT received funds from the NCB for at least TWO complete calendar years including the project year (for example, an organisation that has benefited from funds raised at the 2019 Bazaar is not eligible to apply again before 2022.
+- For the Belgian charities: have NOT received funds from the NCB for at least TWO complete calendar years, i.e., an organisation that benefitted from funds raised at the 2019 Bazaar, and used it for projects in 2020, can next apply in 2022.